PayString/paystring-documentation/docs/remote-deployment.md

    `sudo systemctl restart nginx`
 7. [Optional] Update the NGINX configuration that catches PayID headers and forwards them to the PayID server; otherwise, send these headers to the web server.

+**Note:** You will need to add additional proxy passing statements for each additional network supported, or otherwise use a generic regex to identify all PayID headers.

    ```bash
    sudo nano /etc/nginx/sites-available/<your-site>
    ```